glitchbytez/rasa-chat-widget/README.md

 ## Support

-For support, email support@yourorg.com or create an issue on GitHub.
+For support, create an issue on GitHub at https://github.com/glitchbytez/rasa-chat-widget/issues

 ## Changelog